 Why Does Innovation By Design Work?

 One of the key steps of innovation by design is engagement with consumers.
 Prototypes are created, and then tested, and then refined.
 It is essential to do this because it minimizes the risk of product or service failure.
 Organizations learn what customers want, what they like, and what they will refuse to buy.
 These insights, which can not be effectively gained from methods such as market research or historical data, are essential for designers.

-A true and deep understanding of customers creates the competitive advantage that gives organizations that utilize innovation by design higher margins and greater customer loyalty.
+A true and deep understanding of customers creates the competitive advantage that gives organizations that use innovation by design higher margins and greater customer loyalty.
 It is this part of the design process that ensures profitable, popular, and revolutionary innovation.

-The company has to keep running, and to do that it takes money.
+The company has to keep running and to do that, it takes money.
 However, when design becomes a much more integrated part of the innovation process, the end product is easier to visualize.
 It is backed by customer input.
 There is a more clear return on investment.
 This type of clarity makes it easier for leadership, investors, and stakeholders to get behind new innovations.

-This leads into the second reason why innovation by design works so well.
+This leads to the second reason innovation by design works so well.
 When there is a clear process of design, there is more clarity for everyone on your team, from the developers to the investors.
 Everyone is on the same page.
 Marketing can begin to plan a timeline.
 Sales can begin to develop their pitches.
 Finance can begin to adjust the future budget.
 The entire organization can better prepare, and they can stress less about last-minute surprises, especially when it comes to resource use.

 The improved clarity of the innovation enables the entire organization to test out how marketable, sellable, and financially viable an innovation is.
 And, finally, the improved preparation allows businesses to understand what exactly it will take for a product or service to succeed.